holochain/docs-pages/src/pages/references/enable-holo.md

 }
 ```

-To connect your application to `holo-dev-server` you point the client's chaperoneUrl to https://localhost:24274.
+To connect your application to `holo-dev-server`, point the client's `chaperoneUrl` to `https://localhost:24274`.

 ```typescript
 const client: WebSdk = await WebSdk.connect({